FrogHarkness/frogharkness.github.io/content/_index.md

           description: |2-
               Responsibilities include:

-              * Data Accquisition from NI MyRio
+              * Data Accquisition from NI MyRio 1900 by LabVIEW
-              * Build and Maintain website for business insights by HTML & CSS
+              * Design Instrumentation and Control Systems for programmatic and production process lines.
+Using PWM method to control eletric cylinder(simulated for Car suspension)
-              * Data Analysis from AWS database by numpy & regression
+              * Clean & Analyze raw data and produce reports and Tableau Reports on AWS server.
-              * In-depth knowledge of Vehicle and insights of NEV market in CN
+              * Utilize LabVIEW software tools to program automated operation of process equipment

     design:
       columns: '2'